-3.8 The following extracts of the 3D visuals detail the proposed appearance of the school.
-The final materials have not yet been selected.
-However, the materials will be colours and textures to complement the character of the surrounding area but will also be used to soften and incorporate it into the site, complementing the number of trees proposed to be retained and planted.
+3.9 The following extracts of the 3D visuals show the proposed appearance of the school.
+The application is in outline, so the design and final materials have not yet been confirmed.
+However, the materials will be of colours and textures to complement the character of the surrounding area.
+They will also be used to soften and incorporate the development into the site, complementing the number of trees proposed to be retained and planted.

-Figure 3.1 Extract of 3D visual showing view from The Beeches (houses), off Rhosnesi
+Figure 3.1 Extract of 3D visual showing indicative view from The Beeches (houses), off Rhosnesni Lane

-Lane

-Figure 3.2 Extract of 3D visual showing view from the proposed POS, off Chester Road
+Figure 3.2 Extract of 3D visual showing view from the proposed open space for use by the public, off Chester Road